Academically and Intellectually Gifted

 Mission: To effectively and comprehensively address the interests and develop the potential and skills of every AIG child, every day, so that each student reaches his or her fullest potential.

-To learn more about the Mooresville Graded School District's Academically and Intellectually Gifted program, download and read our 2019 - 2022 AIG Plan.
+To learn more about the Mooresville Graded School District's Academically and Intellectually Gifted program, see our AIG Flyer or download and read our 2022 - 2025 AIG Plan below.